What Are Profitability Ratios?

 = Net sales – Cost of goods sold

-So form the above calculation, gross profit will be:
+So, from the above calculation, gross profit will be 80000

 #2 – Net profit = $31,000